MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 Some of these features are common to other languages, and some are specific to C++.
 For more information about these new features, see [Announcing Visual Studio "15"](https://blogs.msdn.microsoft.com/visualstudio/2016/10/05/announcing-visual-studio-15-preview-5/).

+**Visual Studio 1027 version 15.7**: Support added for ClangFormat.
+For more information, see [ClangFormat Support in Visual Studio 2017](https://blogs.msdn.microsoft.com/vcblog/2018/03/13/clangformat-support-in-visual-studio-2017-15-7-preview-1/).

 ## Non-MSBuild projects with Open Folder

 Visual Studio 2017 introduces the **Open Folder** feature, which enables you to code, build and debug in a folder containing source code without the need to create any solutions or projects.
 This makes it much simpler to get started with Visual Studio even if your project is not an MSBuild-based project.
 With **Open Folder** you get access to the powerful code understanding, editing, building and debugging capabilities that Visual Studio already provides for MSBuild projects.
 For more information, see [Open Folder projects in Visual C++](ide/non-msbuild-projects.md).